 Morrissey noted the positive impacts of such measures in forested areas of Guatemala and Mexico, where the Rainforest Alliance works with local associations, governments, industry and communities to reduce forest fire risk through improved forest management.
 Companies including Procter & Gamble, a longtime partner of the Rainforest Alliance, are also making more stringent commitments to work beyond their supply chains to improve the resilience of forest-dependent communities.
-Companies including Procter & Gamble, Tiffany & Co. and Williams Sonoma are already engaged with Forest Allies, and Rainforest Alliance is still actively recruiting new corporate members .
+Companies including Procter & Gamble and Kingfisher are already engaged with Forest Allies, and Rainforest Alliance is still actively recruiting new corporate members .

 The Rainforest Alliance and its partners are far from the only groups working to improve forest management by engaging corporate and local stakeholders.